emmercm/www/src/blog/_postgres-audit-triggers.md

 You can create an audit log of changes to table rows using triggers and a second table.

 It is exceptionally difficult to reconstruct data from a point-in-time unless you design around this need from the start.
-Creating yourself an audit log of changes can be

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()